Chapter 3 (Legion): Plot

-David (Dan Stevens) continues memory work with Ptonomy (Jeremie Harris) and Melanie (Jean Smart).
+David continues memory work with Ptonomy and Melanie.
 This time, they relive the kitchen incident.
-Going back a few minutes before the event, Ptonomy and Melanie find that the event was caused after David was caught by his girlfriend, Philly, using drugs with Lenny (Aubrey Plaza).
+Going back a few minutes before the event, Ptonomy and Melanie find that the event was caused after David was caught by his girlfriend, Philly, using drugs with Lenny.

 The memory is disrupted when David sees the Devil with Yellow Eyes.
 Ptonomy and Melanie are surprised, although they can't see the Devil with Yellow Eyes.
 They are then suddenly teleported out of the memories and wind up in a different room of Summerland, an accidental display of David's powers.
 Later, while undergoing a scan, he is haunted by a memory where he saw the title character from The World's Angriest Boy in the World when he was young.
 David then hallucinates an encounter with Lenny, who taunts him about his sister's status.
-Syd (Rachel Keller) enters the room to help David, but his powers cause them to teleport away from the room.
+Syd enters the room to help David, but his powers cause them to teleport away from the room.

-David and Syd appear as astral projections in a room where Amy (Katie Aselton) is being questioned.
-The Eye (Mackenzie Gray) appears to see them but they vanish before he touches.
-After they return to Summerland, Melanie states that The Eye is a mutant named Walter, who co-founded Summerland with her and her husband Oliver but was let go after they saw a destructive nature in him.
+David and Syd appear as astral projections in a room where Amy is being questioned.
+The Eye appears to see them but they vanish before he can touch them.
+After they return to Summerland, Melanie states that the Eye is a mutant named Walter, who co-founded Summerland with her and her husband Oliver but was let go after they saw a destructive nature in him.
 In order to enter David's locked memories, Ptonomy, Melanie and Syd enter his mind while they sedate him, accompanied by a child version of David.
 They witness his psychiatry session, where Syd is able to see the room trembling, but Ptonomy and Melanie can't see anything.

 Ptonomy finds himself unable to take them out of David's mind.
 Young David flees through the memories of his childhood home, with Syd chasing after him.
-Syd eventually sees that they are being followed by a manifestation of the title character from World's Angriest Boy in the World, which then transforms into the Devil with Yellow Eyes.
+Syd eventually sees that they are being followed by a manifestation of the title character from The World's Angriest Boy in the World, which then transforms into the Devil with Yellow Eyes.
 Hiding in a vent, Syd tries to get the young David to wake up.
 Syd manages to wake up in the real world and also wakes up Ptonomy, but David and Melanie are unable to do so.
 Melanie wanders through the house and is about to be attacked by the Devil with Yellow Eyes when she wakes up in a panic.
 David, unable to wake up, is tormented by the voices.